littlefoot22/python-machine-learning/README.md

 ## scatterplot

 after we run the scatter_matrix funtion and output to file we get an idea of the correlation between the diffrent variables.
 This image is a bit harder to read then the iris example, but we can see some signs of highly positive correlation!
+This suggests a predictable relationship within the data.

 ```python
 # histograms